MarcAnt01/ACSwitch/README.md

 with Android NDK r19c.
 Building on other platforms though is possible with minor modifications to build scripts.
 To build ACSwitch,

-1. Export NDK path to `ANDROID_NDK_HOME` environment variable.
+1. Export NDK path to `ANDROID_NDK_HOME` environment variable
-2. Run `build.sh` script in root of ACSwitch project folder.
+2. Run `build.sh` script in root of ACSwitch project folder

-The build process will patch source files with control files database, compile acs binaries and pack a flashable zip for both recovery and Magisk Manager.
-Output zip will be placed in `out/` folder and errors, if any, will be logged in `out/build.log` file.
+The build process will patch source files with control files database, compile acs binaries and pack a flashable zip out of module source tree.
+Resulting zip will be in `out/` folder and errors, if any, will be logged in `out/build.log` file.

 ## Legal